Submission Preparation Checklist

 - All citations in the submission conform to the current Chicago Manual of Style using the in-line author-date format, with endnotes retained only for commentary or other ancillary, discursive, or explanatory content.

-- Any images for publication are a minimum resolution of 2700 x 1800 pixels and saved in either TIFF or RAW format (depending on your camera manufacturer, RAW may also be called Apple ProRAW, NEF, DNG, RW2, CR2, RAF, CRW, or another extension in your camera’s settings).
+- Any images for publication are a minimum resolution of 2700 x 1800 pixels and no larger than 20 MB in size and saved in either TIFF or RAW format (depending on your camera manufacturer, RAW may also be called Apple ProRAW, NEF, DNG, RW2, CR2, RAF, CRW, or another extension in your camera’s settings).
 If it is not possible to provide your image(s) at that resolution or in those formats, please indicate this in the "Comments for the Editor" field during the submission process so that alternative arrangements can be made, or contact the editorial board in advance at TCB@myatla.org.

 - If images are included, full attribution or citation has been provided within the text of the submission (including title, artist, etc., as well as the URL if the image came from a website).
 If the image is reproduced with permission of the copyright holder, evidence of such permission should be attached as a separate file during the submission process.
 If the image is licensed via Creative Commons, or if the author has reason to believe that the image is otherwise available for use (public domain, fair use, etc.) this should be stated in the comments field during the submissions process.